SkatAI/epitadb/docs/03/S3-database-design-normalization.md

 - Liking a friend's post on Instagram.
-- Analyzing trending hashtags on Twitter over the past month.
+- Analyzing trending hashtags on Mastodon over the past month.
 - Sending a Snapchat message to a friend.
 - Netflix recommending shows based on your viewing history.
 - Ordering food through a delivery app.